babelouest/ulfius/API.md

  * Structure of request parameters
  *
  * Contains request data
+ * http_protocol:             http protocol used (1.0 or 1.1)
  * http_verb:                 http method (GET, POST, PUT, DELETE, etc.), use '*' to match all http methods
  * http_url:                  url used to call this callback function or full url to call when used in a ulfius_send_http_request
+ * proxy:                     proxy address to use for outgoing connections, used by ulfius_send_http_request
  * check_server_certificate:  do not check server certificate and hostname if false (default true), used by ulfius_send_http_request
  * timeout                    connection timeout used by ulfius_send_http_request, default is 0
  * client_address:            IP address of the client